 --secure-auth, deprecated since MySQL 5.7.5, is no longer supported by mysqlbackup.

 Due to the new features and functions of MySQL Enterprise Backup 8.0, more privileges are now required for the user by which mysqlbackup connects to the MySQL Server.
 See Section 4.1.2, “Grant MySQL Privileges to Backup Administrator” for details.

 mysql.backup_historytable on a backed-up server has switched from CSV to InnoDB.
-See here for the special user privileges required by mysqlbackup for the mandatory table migration to happen.
+See here for the special user privileges now required by mysqlbackup that are related to this change.